- January 3, 2020

 - Posted by: Alyson Van Hooser

-- Category: Choosing to Lead, Communication Skills, customer service, Improving Performance, Leadership Development, Professionalism and Success
+- Category: Choosing to Lead, Communication Skills, customer service, Featured, Improving Performance, Leadership Development, Professionalism and Success

 There’s a really fine line we all should walk when it comes to pleasing people. #1 You should never compromise your integrity. #2 You shouldn’t obsess over making everyone happy.
 However, when it comes to work, if there are some things you can easily start or stop doing in order to elevate yourself in the eyes of your boss, coworkers, employees, and customers– why not adapt and help yourself?!
 Here are 63 things people might be wishing you would do at work.